chrisanderton/heroku-osrm-buildpack/README.md

 *or*

 - A config variable must be set called `OSRM_DATA_BASE_URL` that contains a publically accessible _base URL_ to a set the files needed in the OSRM hierachy - e.g. the _base URL_ will be downloaded and concatenated with the necessary file extenstions (.core, .edges, etc) to download all files in the hierachy.
 You can provide files from either the _extract_ or _prepare_ phase of the OSRM pipeline.

+This approach is only suitable for files up to a certain size - there is a limit on the overall 'slug' size supported by Heroku as well as timeouts applied to how long an application can take to build and start.

+####Custom Startup Script

+You could try creating a custom startup script that downloads the files before starting `osrm-routed`.

 The main limitation here is the default 60 startup time imposed on dynos - during this time the dyno will need to download the files, extract/process if required and start osrm-routed.